readium/architecture/proposals/006-content-protection.md

 Peripheral features were initially considered to be integrated in a DRM-agnostic interface: displaying rights information, renewing loans, etc. However, it was guided by the LCP specification, and it became clear that it wouldn't really be agnostic.

 For example, LCP is limiting copy by a character count.
 But a DRM could restrict word count, or number of copies.
 Therefore, it's not easy to display localized information about the remaining *copy* right available.

+Besides, these features don't live in Readium components but in reading apps.
+You are welcome to create your own DRM-agnostic adapter for such features.

 ## Future Possibilities